 That’s one of the striking findings identified by The Fournaise Marketing Group through its 2012 Global Marketing Effectiveness Program, in which it interviewed more than 1,200 Large corporation and SMB CEOs and decision-makers in North America, Europe, Asia and Australia.

-Fournaise is one of the world’s leading Marketing Performance Measurement & Management (MPM) companies.
-Its 360-degree marketing performance boosting solutions are the performance weapons used by Top B2C & B2B ROI Marketers® across 20 countries worldwide and 13 vertical industries.
+Fournaise is one of the World’s Leading Marketing Effectiveness Tracking & Boosting (METB) Companies.
+Its 360-degree Marketing Effectiveness Tracking & Boosting (METB) solutions are the performance weapons used by Top B2C & B2B ROI Marketers® across 20 countries worldwide and 13 vertical industries.

 1) Marketers are too disconnected from the financial realities of companies.